Wave, Particle, or a Third Possibility?: Introduction

 In the 20th century a number of previously unknown physical effects were discovered such as the Compton effect and electron diffraction.
 These discoveries revealed that light and matter have both particle-like and wave-like aspects to their behaviors.
 Over the years, various attempts have been made to interpret these new phenomena in terms of classical wave and particle concepts that had been carried over from the 19th century.

 The most widely accepted interpretation, the Copenhagen interpretation, incorporates these classical concepts through the notions of wave-particle dualism and complementarity~\cite{dB-51}.
 Other interpretations, such as Schr\"odinger's unitary wave theory~\cite{eS-27}, attempt to explain particle-like behavior on the basis of continuum dynamics.
 Conversely, still other interpretations, such as Land\'e's unitary particle theory~\cite{aL-60}, attempt to explain wave-like interference phenomena on the basis of particle dynamics.
-Finally, interpretations such as the de~Broglie-Bohm pilot wave theory~\cite{dB-52-1} postulate a dual physical basis of particles together with an objectively real field.
+Finally, interpretations such as the de~Broglie--Bohm pilot wave theory~\cite{dB-52-1} postulate a dual physical basis of particles together with an objectively real field.

 These interpretations all rely on the classical wave and particle concepts.
-In contrast, the theory of discrete extension is based on the non-classical, unitary concept of a discretely extended object or clustor.
+In contrast, the theory of discrete extension is based on the non-classical, unitary concept of a DEO.

 A classical particle is a point-like entity and can be described, therefore, as an \emph{unextended object}.
 A classical wave or field is a space-filling entity and can be described as a \emph{continuously extended object}.
-In contrast to these classical concepts, a clustor is a single, indivisible entity with multiple, spatially isolated, point-like manifestations.
+In contrast to these classical concepts, a DEO is a single, indivisible entity with multiple, spatially isolated, point-like manifestations.
 Therefore, with similar terminology, it can be described as a \emph{discretely extended object}.
-(In special cases a clustor can be unextended like a particle, as shown below.)
+In special cases a DEO can be unextended like a particle, as shown below (section~\ref{sec:free DEO dynamics}).

-In standard quantum theory the notion of a particle trajectory is rejected in accordance with the uncertainty principle.
-A clustor, on the other hand, has a well-defined spatial trajectory and a continuous space-time world-line.
-Despite its partitioned appearance, a clustor is an undivided entity whose spatially isolated manifestations, called clustor points, have no individual existence apart from the clustor as a whole.
+In standard quantum mechanics the notion of a particle trajectory is rejected in accordance with the uncertainty principle.
+A DEO, on the other hand, has a well-defined spatial trajectory and a continuous space-time world-line.
+Despite its partitioned appearance, a DEO is an undivided entity whose spatially isolated manifestations, called DEO points, have no individual existence apart from the DEO as a whole.
 An entity will be considered to be undivided or whole if its world-line is continuous.

 At first, the characteristics of having a partitioned appearance and being undivided seem to be in conflict.
-There is no inconsistency, however, because, as shown below, clustor world-lines are, in general, oscillatory and will therefore have multiple intersections with lines of simultaneity.
+There is no inconsistency, however, because, as shown below (e.g. equation~\eqref{free DEO world line}), DEO world-lines are, in general, oscillatory and will therefore have multiple intersections with lines of simultaneity.